Ursula Benincasa

-Ursula Benincasa, (Italian: Orsola Benincasa), born around 1550 and died in Naples on 20 October 1618, was an Italian nun and mystic, declared venerable, founder of the Oblate Sisters and Hermitage of the Contemplative Sisters of the Immaculate Conception, later the Theatine Sisters of the Immaculate Conception of the Virgin Mary.
+Ursula Benincasa, (Italian: Orsola Benincasa), born around 1550 and died in Naples on 20 October 1618, was an Italian nun and mystic, founder of the Oblate Sisters and Hermitage of the Contemplative Sisters of the Immaculate Conception.
+She was declared venerable.

 Life

 Ursula Benincasa was born in Naples to Girolamo and Vincenza Genuina Benincasa.
 She was the youngest daughter of eight siblings.
 Her family was originally from Siena related to that of Catherine of Siena.

 With great religious fervor, the young Ursula tried to enter the Capuchin Poor Clares of the monastery of Santa Maria di Gerusalemme, but was too young.
 Around 1576, she retired to a hermitage near the Castel Sant'Elmo in the Vomero district.
 She quickly acquired a reputation for holiness and attracted many followers.
 She told Gregorio Navarro, Abbot of Francavilla, of a vision in which the Blessed Virgin had directed her to build a church in honour of the Most Holy Conception of Mary.
 The church, built near Castel Sant'Elmo, was completed in 1582.

 Rumors of her visions and ecstasies raised complaints and in May 1582 she was called to Rome, where was subjected to rigorous examinations by a commission which included Cardinal Giulio Antonio Santorio, then Grand Inquisitor in Rome, and Philip Neri, founder of the Congregation of the Oratory.
 They sent her on to Frascati where she was interviewed by Pope Gregory XIII, who placed her under the direction of Saint Philip Neri.